The Shipping Law Review: Colombia

-Decision 487/2000 of the CAN, which was inspired by the International Convention on Arrest of Ships 1999 (the Arrest Convention 1999), is the domestic legislation that deals with ship arrest.
+Decision 487/2000 of the CAN, which was inspired by the International Convention on Arrest of Ships 1999 (the 1999 Arrest Convention), is the domestic legislation that deals with ship arrest.
 Under Decision 487, any 'maritime credit' could be the basis for requesting an arrest.
-The concept of maritime credit as stipulated in Decision 487 is in line with what is considered to be a 'maritime claim' under the Arrest Convention 1999 (Article 1).
-Thus, a maritime credit under Decision 487 could emerge from situations such as loss or damage caused by the operation of a ship, loss of life or personal injury in direct connection with the operation of a ship, salvage operation, damage or threat of damage to the environment, any agreement related to the use or hire of a ship, or any agreement relating to the carriage of goods or passengers: all these situations are specified in Article 1 of the Arrest Convention 1999.
-Bunkers are specifically considered to be a maritime credit in No. 12 of Article 1 of Decision 487 in the same manner as they are considered to be a maritime claim under Paragraph (l) of Article 1 of the Arrest Convention 1999.
+The concept of maritime credit as stipulated in Decision 487 is in line with what is considered to be a 'maritime claim' under the 1999 Arrest Convention (Article 1).
+Thus, a maritime credit under Decision 487 could emerge from situations such as loss or damage caused by the operation of a ship, loss of life or personal injury in direct connection with the operation of a ship, salvage operation, damage or threat of damage to the environment, any agreement concerning the use or hire of a ship, or any agreement concerning the carriage of goods or passengers: all these situations are specified in Article 1 of the Arrest Convention.
+Bunkers are specifically considered to be a maritime credit in No. 12 of Article 1 of Decision 487 in the same manner as they are considered to be a maritime claim under Paragraph (l) of Article 1 of the Arrest Convention.

 In any case, it is clear under Decision 487 that a party obtaining an arrest could pursue the claim on its merits in a different jurisdiction (Articles 38 to 52).